haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 TATE: We're twins!
 LIZA: We're twins!

-TATE: We don't need to talk because...
+TATE: We don't need to talk because\.
-LIZA: We can each determine what...
+LIZA: We can each determine what\.

-TATE: The other is thinking...
+TATE: The other is thinking\.
 LIZA: All in our minds!

-TATE: This combination of ours...
+TATE: This combination of ours\.
 LIZA: Can you beat it?
 }
 {
 TATE: What?!
-Our combination...
+Our combination\.
 LIZA: Was shattered!

 TATE: It can't be helped.
-You've won...
+You've won\.
 LIZA: So, in recognition, take this.
 }
 {
-TATE: Hehehe...
+TATE: Hehehe\.
 Were you surprised?

 LIZA: That there are two GYM LEADERS?

-TATE: Oops, you have only one...
+TATE: Oops, you have only one\.
 LIZA: POKéMON that can battle.

 TATE: We can't battle that way!